 The Isle of Skye is one of Scotland’s biggest tourism success stories, boosting the local economy by over £210 million each year and supporting almost 3,000 full-time jobs.

 But why is it such a popular place?
-The answer lies in its diverse range of attractions that offer visitors everything from all-day mountain hikes to afternoon walks around a castle.
+The answer lies in its diverse range of attractions that offer visitors everything from all-day mountain hikes to afternoon walks around castles and forests.

 About the Isle of Skye

-The island’s popularity has as much to do with its ease of access as its beauty as it’s the only large Scottish island that’s connected to the mainland by a bridge (Kyle of Lochalsh to Kyleakin) as well as a regular ferry service (Mallaig to Armadale).
+The island’s popularity has as much to do with its ease of access as its beauty as it’s the only large Scottish island that’s connected to the mainland by a bridge (Kyle of Lochalsh to Kyleakin) as well as a regular ferry service (Glenelg to Kylerhea) which is the last manually operated turntable ferry in the world.

-Anyone that’s already visited will be well aware of the dramatic Cuillin mountains, the enigmatic Fairy Glen and Fairy Pools, and the jaw-dropping Quiraing, but there are many more places to visit than those tourist hotspots.
+Well, anyone that’s already visited will be well aware of attractions like the dramatic Cuillin mountains, the enigmatic Fairy Glen and Fairy Pools, and the jaw-dropping Loch Coruisk, but there are many more places to visit than those tourist hotspots.

 I’ve been lucky enough to have visited Skye on several occasions and in my opinion, every corner of the island has something to offer visitors.